 The Disney Institute has been known to provide time-tested techniques on how to achieve customer service excellence and I’d like to share something I learned from them.

-I mentioned in my last entry how I love looking for service failures and talked about how these service failures can turn someone from a disgruntled to a loyal customer.
+I mentioned in my last entry how I love looking for service failures and talked about how these service failures can turn someone from a disgruntled customer to a raving fan.

 Disney follows a 5 step process to handle service failures, they call this the H.E.A.R.D technique.

 Whether it’d be through chat or a live call, you should let your customers finish, uninterrupted.
-Let them vent out their frustration first, after all these people are like us and they want someone to listen.
+Let them vent out their frustration first.
+After all, these people are just like us and they want someone to listen to them.